chinamike65/hugo-tuolesi/content/book4/book4en.md

 When listening to the menstruation, the pain in the lower back and the back also disappeared.
 There are many karmic obstacles.
 I just want to be happy.
 This is practicing Dharma forbearance.

-In the Tibetan area, when the masters were studying when they were children, they were practicing Dharma forbearance at the same time.
+In Tibet, when the masters were studying when they were children, they were practicing forbearance at the same time.

 In winter, one has to get up at four or five o'clock in the morning to recite the scriptures.
 The weather is so cold but even seven or eight-year-old children wear only a cassock.